jcanalesluna/air_quality_madrid_covid19/README.md

 This scenario has led to significant decreases in air pollution in Madrid, which can be attributed to a slowdown in economic and urban activity in response to the COVID-19 pandemic.

 The conducted analysis has been published (in Spanish) in [Agenda Pública](http://agendapublica.elpais.com/la-calidad-del-aire-en-madrid-en-tiempos-del-coronavirus/).

+Besides the analysis (air_quality_madrid_covid19.ipynb), a second notebook has been added containing the preprocessing steps to prepare Madrid air quality data for analysis.
+The code is aimed to help anyone interested in using Madrid air quality data.
+An article explaining the code can be found in [Medium](https://medium.com/analytics-vidhya/preparing-madrid-air-quality-data-for-analysis-8820389a78ad).

 ### Datasets Description